 Brief: The MC-130H is a special operations tanker/mobility aircraft based on the C-130H.
-Its primary missions are covert day, night, and adverse-weather infiltration, exfiltration, and resupply of special operations forces in hostile or denied territory.
-They also provide air-drop resupply, rotary wing aerial refueling, and psyops.
-MC-130Hs are equipped with TF/TA radar, precision navigation systems using INS/GPS, and electronic and IR countermeasures for self-protection.
-All models are fitted with wingmounted external fuel tanks and drogue refueling pods to refuel HH-60 and CV-22, and can also receive fuel in-flight.
-Aircraft are capable of airdrop using the Joint Precision Airdrop System and operating from austere and unmarked strips.
-The original MC-130Es were converted in the mid-1960s, followed by the MC-130P (previously HC-130N/P), which were delivered in the mid-1980s and retired in 2017.
-MC-130Hs were converted from basemodel C-130H to supplement the Combat Talon I and Combat Shadow fleets in the late 1980s and early 1990s.
-MC-130H have integrated glass cockpit and a modernized pod-based aerial refueling system.
-Kadena's final MC-130H transferred to Hurlburt Dec.
-4, 2019, handing off to the MC-130J after 24 years forward-based in the Indo-Asia Pacific region.
+Its primary missions are covert day, night, and adverse weather infiltration, exfiltration, and resupply of special operations forces in hostile or denied territory.
+MC-130H also provides air-drop resupply, rotary wing aerial refueling, and psyops.
+The aircraft are equipped with TF/TA radar, precision INS/GPS navigation, and electronic and IR countermeasures for self-protection.
+The fleet is fitted with wing-mounted external fuel tanks and drogue refueling pods to refuel HH-60 and CV-22 and can also receive fuel in-flight.
+Aircraft are capable of airdrop using the Joint